Assessing Children for Sleep-Disordered Breathing

 - Treating the underlying cause(s): If your child’s SDB is due to a factor like obesity, a weight-loss plan will help with relieving some of the symptoms.
 Asthma and diabetes can also be effectively managed to prevent further complications with SDB.

 - Myofunctional therapy: Myofunctional therapists are like physical therapists for the tongue and airway.
-They help people to use muscles of their face and mouth to breathe, chew, and swallow in a functionally correct and healthy way.
-Myofunctional therapy is often used in conjunction with dentists and other healthcare professionals to ensure your child resolves their problems through behavioral changes.
+They help people to use muscles of their face and mouth to breathe, chew and swallow in a functionally correct and healthy way.
+Myofunctional therapy is often used in conjunction with dentists and other healthcare professionals to ensure your child resolves his/her problems through behavioral changes.
 They can also impact speech pathologies.

-- Orthodontics: Studies show that too small of an upper jaw (maxilla) is one of the primary reasons for SDB in both adults and children.
+- Orthodontics: Studies show that a too-small upper jaw (maxilla) is one of the primary reasons for SDB in both adults and children.
 By expanding the palate with appliances and broadening the dental arches with braces, tongue space is created that will allow for nasal breathing, which in turn will help direct the skeletal growth of the jaws and increase the size of the airway.
 Bringing the lower jaw forward with functional orthodontics can help “grow” the jaw forward and keep the back of the tongue from blocking the airway.

 - Dental appliances: Though these will be described in more detail below, dental appliances are another effective, non-invasive way to help treat OSA in children.